 Make sure that they are in a position to make a strong application

 Competition for places is high, and so those considering an application need to be realistic about their chances of being offered a place.
 We are looking for candidates who have a strong academic background: generally this will mean a good performance at GCSE (or equivalent) and predicted A-level (or equivalent) grades that meet the entrance requirements for a particular course.
 Candidates do not need to have an immaculate record of top grades, but they do need to be amongst the best achieving students of their school.
 You can find more advice on a range of qualifications on our entrance requirements page, which includes information on GCSEs and A-level reforms.

 Give us all the information we need in the UCAS form

 All applications must be submitted online via UCAS.
 There is a wealth of advice on the UCAS website and on the UCAS application page of our website.
 Remember that Oxford has a much earlier deadline than most universities: 15 October of the year before entry.

 The reference does not need to be written by the head teacher or head of sixth form; it is more important that it is written by someone who knows the student well enough to comment on their academic abilities and any personal qualities that will help them to succeed.
 Often the subject teacher in the most relevant field to the applicant’s chosen course is best suited to write the reference.
 Ideally, the primary content should focus on the academic skills and experiences of the student, with the reference giving prominence to the subjects the student is undertaking that are most relevant to their chosen degree.
-If this means that the information on the candidate’s A-level Biology course is twice that devoted to their A-level in English Literature because they are applying for a degree in Biological Sciences, that is highly appropriate.
+If this means that the information on the candidate’s A-level Biology course is twice that devoted to their A-level in English Literature because they are applying for a degree in Biology, that is highly appropriate.